Paraidomat/paraidomat.github.io/en_US/vimcheats.md

 This is just my personal VIM Cheat Sheet

+> All these things are basically just stolen from other webpages.
+Mostly it's gonna be [vim.wikia.com](http://vim.wikia.com/wiki)

 ## Delete all lines containing a pattern

 For example, to delete all lines containing "profile" (remove the /d to show the lines that the command will delete):